RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 ## Additional flags for metal-bound structures

-The simple\_cycpep\_predict application can attempt to model metal-mediated crosslinks, discarding samples that do not present side-chains in a manner compatible with tetrahedral metal coordination.
+The simple\_cycpep\_predict application can attempt to model metal-mediated crosslinks, discarding samples that do not present side-chains in a manner compatible with one of several metal coordination geometries.
 Sidechains of D- or L-histidine, aspartate, or glutamate residues can coordinate metals.
 Since metals effectively cross-link several residues, internally the [[CrosslinkerMover]] is called.
-Currently, octahedral and tetrahedral coordination are supported.
+Currently, octahedral, tetrahedral, trigonal planar, and trigonal pyramidal coordination are supported.

 ### Flags for structures that coordinate metals octahedrally